Making A Bone String Nut

 We often find that instruments arriving to our shop for the first time are fitted with a nut that, while functional, has been insufficiently dressed and profiled from the factory.
 In these cases, we are happy to perform this work on the existing nut, to help it achieve its fullest potential without the need for replacement.

 Polishing and Installation

-To do this, we use 600 grit sand paper to remove any coarse sanding or tooling marks before switching to higher grits for polishing.
-To finish the nut, we use a buffing wheel and compound to achieve a high gloss and professional look.
+To do this, we use sandpaper to remove any coarse sanding or tooling marks, before progressing to higher grits for polishing.
+As a last step, we often use a dedicated buffing wheel to achieve a high gloss and professional look.

-About Guitar Repair Long Island:
+About Guitar Repair Long Island

 Guitar Repair Long Island is the area’s premier destination for fretted musical instrument care and maintenance.
-We fix all fretted instruments, including: guitars, basses, banjos, mandolins, and ukuleles.
-Conveniently located in Ronkonkoma NY, the shop is dedicated to providing quick, honest, and reliable service.
+Led by owner/head technician Erik Salomon, the shop is dedicated to providing quick, honest, and reliable service.
 Our vast experience in all aspects of instrument repair ensures that we can help with whatever your needs are.
-Contact us or book your appointment today
+Contact us with any questions or book your appointment today.